Meet Grove. Your AI growth strategist. Get a free diagnosis in 4 minutes.

 Share On:

-The average B2B company wastes 40-60% of its marketing-generated leads because of misalignment between marketing qualification criteria and sales acceptance standards.
-These 9 free calculators model the full B2B lead generation funnel from first touch to closed deal, identifying exactly where your pipeline leaks revenue.
+The average B2B company wastes 40–60% of its marketing-generated leads because of misalignment between marketing qualification criteria and sales acceptance standards.
+These nine free calculators model the full B2B lead generation funnel from first touch to closed deal, identifying exactly where your pipeline leaks revenue.

 How Do You Improve MQL-to-SQL Conversion?

-What is Your Full-Funnel Lead Gen ROI?
+What Is Your Full-Funnel Lead Gen ROI?

 The Lead Conversion Rate Simulator focuses specifically on identifying which funnel stage has the biggest conversion gap.
 If your MQL-to-SQL rate is 25% but your SQL-to-opportunity rate is 80%, the leverage is in marketing qualification, not sales.
-If both are low, you might have a positioning problem, not a funnel problem.
+If both are low, you likely have a positioning problem, not a funnel problem.

 Which Lead Gen Channels Deliver the Best B2B ROI?

-The Email Marketing Revenue Simulator models the channel that consistently delivers the highest ROI in B2B: email.
-With average open rates of 20-25% and click rates of 2-5% for well-segmented B2B lists, email generates Rs 36-42 for every Rs 1 invested.
+The Email Marketing Revenue Simulator models the channel that consistently delivers the highest ROI in B2B.
+With average open rates of 20–25% and click rates of 2–5% for well-segmented B2B lists, email generates Rs 36–42 for every Rs 1 invested.
 The simulator projects revenue from your list size, segmentation quality, and email frequency.

 How Do You Reduce the B2B Sales Cycle?